Buster Posey knows how to deal with pressure.

 The team proved it again in the 2016 National League Wild Card game against the Mets, putting Posey will behind the plate and Baumgarner on the mound—just as it was 2014, when the Giants closed out a championship against the Kansas City Royals.
 Even though the Mets had a lighting-bolt-throwing pitcher of their own in Noah Syndergaard—the 6’6”, 240-pound goliath known as “Thor," a self-professed "gym rat" who loves lifting—the Giants rallied behing their starter, who had a 4-0 record and a sub-1.00 ERA at the Mets' Citi Field before pitching in the game.

 Bumgarner only added to his fantastic résumé at the stadium, throwing a four-hit complete game shutout to push San Franciso into the divisional round of the playoffs.
 With his stellar performance, Bumgarner stretched his scoreless pitching streak to 23 consecutive innings, something he's accomplished with Posey behind the plate.
 The two have become one of the best battery tandems in all of baseball and have put together a historic run in the postseason.
+Even though the Giants fell in the next round to the Cubs, the performance in the wild-card game kept the reputation of the Posey-Bumgarner battery intact.

 And while Posey's stats pretty much speak for themselves—the four-time All-Star won the NL Rookie of the Year in 2010 and the NL MVP title in 2012—the affable Georgian has also earned a name for himself as something of a pitcher whisperer.